upb-lea/FEM_Magnetics_Toolbox/README.md

 * Define/Update conductor(s) with "geo.update_conductors(n_turns=[8, 12], conductor_type=["solid", "solid"], conductor_radix=[0.0015, 0.001])
 * Start a single simulation with "geo.single_simulation(freq=100000, current=[5, 10], phi=[0, 0], skin_mesh_factor=accuracy)"

-Mninimal example for a single simulation with displayed result in ONELAB:
+Installed as a pip-package: Mninimal example for a single simulation with displayed result in ONELAB:
 ```
+# minimal example for installation from pip-package
 import femmt as fmt

 # Create Object